hugo-ma-alves/kafka-streams-reconciliation/README.md

 You can try to run this commands in a different order to see how the KStream application reacts to different scenarios.
 For example, you can try to send the message to the "products manufactured" topic before sending the order to the "orders" topic.
 You will see that the KStream will handle this case successfully.
 Due to the asynchronous nature of Kafka the KStream application was built taking into account that the messages can arrive in any order.

+# Unit tests

+The application contains unit tests for the KStream application.
+The tests are located in the **ShippingKstreamApplicationTest** class.
+The tests are using the [TopologyTestDriver](https://kafka.apache.org/28/documentation/streams/developer-guide/testing.html) to test the KStream application.